Navigating a Font»

 The glyph cells may have different colors.
 But by default, the background of the glyph cell will be grey or white, and the caption will be grey or yellow.
 You can change the default white background color in Preferences.
 This might be useful when working on a color font with “white” glyphs.
 Additional colors may appear if you used color flags to color-mark the glyph cells.

-A grey cell background means an empty glyph.
+A grey cell background means an empty glyph cell.
 This means that the glyph does not exist in the font, and the glyph cell is displaying a glyph placeholder: a template image with a drop shadow.
 The default glyph template images should not be used as a direct source of information about the typographically correct shape of glyphs.
 They are merely a reminder of what the expected character is for that glyph.
 You can change the font used for the placeholder in Preferences > Font Window.

 A white cell background means that a glyph exists in the font.
-If the glyph cell background is white, it may be called a “blank glyph.”
+If the glyph cell background is white, it is called a blank glyph.
 A blank glyph exists in the font, but does not contain any outlines or components.

 One of the glyphs in the Font window is always the “current” glyph.
 It is selected (although there may be other selected glyphs), and is specially highlighted: